nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_1.rst

   How it works
-    This method is an extreme of the filtering-based method where low-pass components is extracted by the polynomial fitting in the real space.
+    This method is an extreme of the filtering-based method where low-pass components are extracted by applying polynomial fitting in the real space.
 Because of that it is limited to be used for sinograms having low dynamic range of intensities where its low-pass components can be represented by a low order polynomial fit.
 Steps of the method are: applying a polynomial fit to each